ccde141/4torm/README_EN.md

 Agents can autonomously read documentation and create tools and skills on demand.
 Built-in executors include file I/O, web search, and code execution — the framework is self-extending at runtime.

 ### 🎨 Customizable Skin
-Freely customize primary color + ambient glow, switch between light/dark themes with one click.
+Freely customize primary color + ambient glow.

 ### 📦 Pure Frontend
 No backend required.
 All data is stored locally as JSON files.
 Configure an API Key and use everything in the browser.